|Class Meetings:||Mon., Wed., Fri. period 3 (9:35 - 10:25 a.m.) in NPB 1002|

 (2nd ed., Pearson Prentice Hall, 2005)

 Introduction: PHY 4604 is the first course of our two-semester introductory quantum mechanics sequence for advanced undergraduates.
 It covers the basic concepts and formalism of quantum mechanics as well some important exactly solvable problems: piecewise constant one dimensional potentials, the harmonic oscillator, spin and two-level systems, and the hydrogen atom.
 The material covered in the is course is central to much of contemporary research in physics, other sciences, and engineering.
-This class is sufficiently important that it is the only 4000 level theory class required of all Physics majors (BS and BA).
+This class is sufficiently important that it is the only 4000 level theory class required of all Physics majors.

 Prerequisites: Modern physics, PHY3103 or PHY3063, is a prerequisite because it motivates and introduces the Schrodinger equation, which is the starting point for this course.
 For mathematics you should have completed differential equations, MAP 2302, as well as have familiarity with such linear algebra concepts as eigenstates and eigenvalues.